Devon County Council: Data protection

-In 2012 the Council was fined £90,000 by the Information Commissioner's Office (ICO) after it sent confidential and sensitive information about twenty-two people, including criminal allegations and information about their mental health, to the wrong recipient.
+In 2012 the council was fined £90,000 by the Information Commissioner's Office (ICO) after it sent confidential and sensitive information about twenty-two people, including criminal allegations and information about their mental health, to the wrong recipient.
 Commenting on Devon and other authorities who had made similar data protection breaches, the ICO said "It would be far too easy to consider these breaches as simple human error.
 The reality is that they are caused by councils treating sensitive personal data in the same routine way they would deal with more general correspondence.
 Far too often in these cases, the councils do not appear to have acknowledged that the data they are handling is about real people, and often the more vulnerable members of society."

+Premises

+The county council is based at Devon County Hall on Topsham Road in Exeter, which was completed in 1964 to the designs of Donald McMorran.

+Prior to 1964 the council was based at Rougemont Castle in Exeter, where the quarter sessions for the county had been held for many years prior to the creation of the county council.
+An office building for the county council was built in 1895 adjoining the existing courthouse, which had been built in 1773 within the castle.

 Political composition

-In Devon, most county councillors who are elected have been nominated by one of England's major political parties, although there are also a small number of independents.
-At present the majority of councillors in the chamber are Conservatives, who hold 39 of the 60 seats.
-The council currently operates the local government Cabinet system which was introduced by the Local Government Act 2000, with the Leader of the Cabinet (and effective head of the authority) elected by the full council.
-In practice, the Leader is chosen from among the majority Conservative group.
-After being elected, the Leader chooses the other cabinet members, currently nine, all from the Conservative group.